 Best Thanksgiving Week Atlanta Events & Things To Do

 Wondering what to do on Thanksgiving weekend with kids?
-Choose from our top events, catch a ball game or do some Christmas shopping.
+Choose from this month’s top events, see a show, walk through a holiday light display or do some Christmas shopping.
 Also, check out our list of more than 250 fun things for families to do around Atlanta.

 Events: